Cuneo: History

 Cuneo was founded in 1198 by the local population, who declared it an independent commune, freeing themselves from the authority of the bishops of Asti and the marquisses of Montferrat and Saluzzo.
 In 1210, the latter occupied it, and in 1231 the Cuneesi rebelled.
 In 1238, they were recognized as a free commune by Emperor Frederick II.

-In 1259, the independence of Cuneo ceased forever, as it gave itself, also to take protection against its more powerful neighbours, to Charles I of Anjou, who was then King of Naples and Count of Provence.
+In 1259, the independence of Cuneo ceased forever, as it gave itself, also to take protection against its more powerful neighbours, to Charles I of Anjou, who was then the Count of Provence.
 Together with Alba, it was the main Angevine possession in Northern Italy; Angevine rule interrupted by periods under the control of Saluzzo, Savoy, and the Visconti of Milan was ended in 1382 when Cuneo was acquired by the Duchy of Savoy.

 Cuneo became an important stronghold of the expanding Savoy state.
 The city was thus besieged several times by France: first in 1515 by Swiss troops of Francis I of France, then again in 1542, 1557, 1639, 1641, 1691 and, during the War of the Austrian Succession, in 1741.
 Cuneo resisted each siege successfully.
 The city was taken by France only during the Napoleonic Wars and was made the capital of the Stura department.
 After the restoration of the Kingdom of Sardinia, and the unification of Italy, Cuneo became the capital of its namesake province in 1859.
+In 1862, Cuneo was the location of a Polish Military School moved from Genoa, which trained Polish officers in exile, the overwhelming majority of whom then fought in the Polish January Uprising in the Russian Partition of Poland in 1863–1864 (see also Italy–Poland relations).

 During World War II, from 1943 to 1945, it was one of the main centres of partisan resistance against the German occupation of Italy.

 In 1943, Cuneo's Jewish citizens were briefly arrested and imprisoned at the nearby Borgo San Dalmazzo concentration camp by the order of Minister of the Interior Guido Buffarini Guidi.
 They were freed before the Minister's orders came into effect and most community members fled Cuneo into hiding.

 However, on 9 December 1944, the Cuneo Police Department reopened the camp and imprisoned the remaining Jewish residents of Cuneo most of whom were then deported to Auschwitz.
 Few survived according to reports.
 Italian partisans liberated Cuneo from the German and Italian fascist occupation on 25 April 1945.
 The retreating fascist forces murdered the remaining six Jewish prisoners being held at Cuneo's local prison.